July 25th, 2022

 That’s because these warm colors and blue are super versatile for categories.
-Yellow and orange and red look very pleasing together, but people will still perceive them as different colors: ⬤⬤⬤ – which is exactly what we want for categorical colors.
-And blue is more flexible than any other hue: Lots of blues, no matter if dark ⬤ or light ⬤ or saturated ⬤ or not saturated ⬤, look pleasing, calming and professional.
+Yellow and orange and red look very pleasing together, but people will still perceive them as different: ⬤⬤⬤ — which is exactly what we want for categorical colors.
+And blue is more flexible than any other hue.
+Lots of blues, no matter if dark ⬤ or light ⬤ or saturated ⬤ or not saturated ⬤, look pleasing, calming, and professional.

 And they are accessible: colorblind people can easily distinguish blue and orange/red from each other.

-So if in doubt, use an orange/red with blue.
+So when in doubt, use an orange/red with blue.

 First, forest green is just very dark.
-And lightening up the forest green means going into an awkward neon ⬤.
-So you need to lighten up and desaturate green enormously – more than other colors – to get to a nice one.
+And lightening the forest green means going into an awkward neon ⬤.
+So you need to lighten and desaturate green enormously — more than other color — to get to a nice one.
 That’s exactly what the Washington Post does with their green ⬤ here: